olgargarrucho/olgargarrucho/README.md

 My name is Olga and I from Spain.
 I was born and grown up in Cádiz, but now I live in Madrid.
 I'm a creative and very curious person who can't stop looking for challenges and doing them.
 I like learning new things and that's why now I have decided to start a new path in technology trhough web programming :woman_technologist:.
 I loved it :sparkling_heart:.

+I'm looking for my first opportunity as a front-end developer.
+I would love to continue learning more about it.

 ### <h2 align="left">	:blossom:  I’m currently learning:</h2>

 - Testing course at [Udemy](https://udemy.com).